cubedhuang/slate-web/README.md

 # Slate

-Slate is a simple but powerful bot that lets you watch YouTube Together, log ghost pings, play music, and dozens of more features!
+Slate is a simple yet powerful bot that lets you watch YouTube Together, log ghost pings, play music, and dozens of more features!

 ### What are Discord Activities?